-- (b) Why are myths, legends and folktales important? - (i) They help in defining the culture of which they form a part. - (ii) They are a resource to be passed down through generations. - (iii) They help us to understand the actual history of the past. - (iv) They are the source of information about our ancestors. - Ans. (i) They help in defining the culture of which they form a part. - (c) Complete the following with a phrase.In a classroom, activities based on a story help in - Ans. expanding the learning gained from the story. - (d) Infer a reason for the following, based on information in paragraph 3.
+- (b) According to the passage why are myths, legends and folktales important? - (i) They help in defining the culture of which they form a part. - (ii) They are a resource to be passed down through generations. - (iii) They help us to understand the actual history of the past. - (iv) They are the source of information about our ancestors. - Ans. (i) They help in defining the culture of which they form a part. - (c) Complete the following with a phrase.

-'Stories offer a treasure trove of experiences that we encounter through other people, in other times and other places.'
+In a classroom, activities based on a story help in - Ans. expanding the learning gained from the story. - (d) Infer a reason for the following, based on information in paragraph 3. - 'Stories offer a treasure trove of experiences that we encounter through other people, in other times and other places.' - Ans.
+This is because the persuasive power of stories is so strong that it transports us into their world. - (e) Complete the following analogy correctly with a word or phrase from paragraph 4.

+The Ramayana : religion :: The Panchatantra :

+Ans. morals

-- Ans.
-This is because the persuasive power of stories is so strong that it transports us into their world. - (e) Complete the following analogy correctly with a word or phrase from paragraph 4.The Ramayana : religion ; The Panchatantra : - Ans. morals - (f) Give one reason why the classroom is a natural setting for storytelling. - (i) Because teachers are the best storytellers.
+- (f) Give one reason why the classroom is a natural setting for storytelling. - (i) Because teachers are the best storytellers. - (ii) Because the classroom has a ready audience. - (iii) Because storytelling is older than modern classrooms. - (iv) Because students are natural listeners. - Ans. (ii) Because the classroom has a ready audience. - (g) Stories which teach students to feel inspired through information are those which

-- (ii) Because the classroom has a ready audience. - (iii) Because storytelling is older than modern classrooms. - (iv) Because students are natural listeners. - Ans. (ii) Because the classroom has a ready audience. - (g) Stories which teach students to feel inspired through information are those which - (i) have comedy, farce and slapstick. - (ii) are full of moral teachings. - (iii) narrate incidents from history. - (iv) deal with the lives of towering personalities. - Ans. (iv) deal with the lives of towering personalities. - (h) Mention any two places where we find stories. - Ans. (i) On television. - (ii) In various conversations. - (i) Supply one point to justify the following.'The value of stories, therefore, go far beyond entertainment.' - Ans.
+- (i) have comedy, farce and slapstick. - (ii) are full of moral teachings. - (iii) narrate incidents from history. - (iv) deal with the lives of towering personalities. - Ans. (iv) deal with the lives of towering personalities. - (h) Mention any two places where we find stories. - Ans.
+We find stories on television, in various conversations. - (i) Supply one point to justify the following.
+'The value of stories, therefore, go far beyond entertainment.' - Ans.
 This is because at the core of stories are the ideas which are important for a person's intellectual, moral and emotional growth. - (j) Substitute 'dynamic' with a word similar in meaning in the following sentence from the passage.